araffin/srl-zoo/README.md

 ```
 python plotting/interactive_plot.py --data_folder path/to/datasetFolder/ -i path/to/states_rewards.npz
 ```
 When you click on a state in the representation plot (left click for 2D, **right click for 3D plots**!), it shows the corresponding image along with the reward and the coordinates in the space.
+Pass `--multi_view` as argument to visualize in case of multiple cameras.

 You can also plot ground truth states when you don't specify a npz file:
 ```